sroidl/lambda-ui/README.md

 See and play with the latest build on [Heroku](http://lambdaui-snapshot.herokuapp.com/lambdaui).
 Just use the the `Start Build` button and explore all the features.

-There is currently no stable version available yet.
-You might use the current snapshot.

 ## Features
 1. Quick overview of all recent builds:
 ![Screenshot of build summaries](/screenshots/build-summaries.png)